Residential architecture in Historic Cairo

-The residential architecture in Historic Cairo covers the area that was built up during the Fatimid, Ayyubid, Mamluk, Ottoman, French occupation and even Mohamed Ali periods.
-Historic Cairo covers an area of around 523.66 ha on the eastern bank of the Nile river and surrounded by the modern quarters of Greater Cairo.
-First report of activities (July 2010 – June 2012) of Urban Regeneration Project for Historic Cairo set a map to compare between the world heritage property and buffer zone in different institutions such as (URHC) & Supreme Council of Antiquities (SCA).
+The residential architecture in Historic Cairo covers the area that was built during the Fatimid, Ayyubid, Mamluk, Ottoman, French occupation and even Mohamed Ali periods.
+Historic Cairo covers an area of around 523.66 ha on the eastern bank of the Nile river and is surrounded by the modern quarters of Greater Cairo.
+First report of activities (July 2010 – June 2012) of Urban Regeneration Project for Historic Cairo set a map to compare the world heritage property and buffer zone in different institutions such as (URHC) & Supreme Council of Antiquities (SCA).

 Historical Cairo area "Islamic Medieval architecture in Cairo" has witnessed many successful patterns for housing design.
 Environmental and social factors were accurately included in the housing design with different typologies during Mamluk, Ottoman, and 19th century periods in Cairo.
 Brief explanations for these types will be in the following sections.

 Types of residential architecture during Mamluk and Ottoman Eras

 Mamluk and Ottoman eras were rich of various types of residential buildings.
 The main types of those residential buildings are: palaces, private houses, apartment buildings, as well as residential attachments to religious buildings.
 Each one of them has its own specific characteristics that distinguish it from others.
 Fortunately, there are some buildings that survived in the historic Cairo area.

 The definitions of the typical residential types during the Mamluk and Ottoman eras will be as the following: